patrickw135/pubsub/instructions_custom_topics.md

 However, in order to be able to import the custom message types, `<message_name>` must first be known to the ROS system.
 This was established when creating the [CMake package](https://github.com/patrickw135/pubsub/blob/master/instructions_custom_topics.md#cmake-package-eg-pubsub_msg) containing the custom message.

 ### 3. Configure package.xml
-In addition to importing the message type into your python script you must also configure the _package.xml_ file an add the package dependency of where you inherite the custom message from.
+In addition to importing the message type into your python script you must also configure the _package.xml_ file adding the package dependency of where you inherite the custom message from.
 Add this line to _package.xml_:
 ```xml
    <exec_depend>package_name</exec_depend>
 ```